What does the KidSafe Collaborative do?

 How many children does KidSafe Collaborative help in a typical year?

-KidSafe serves approximately 400 children and parents/caregivers per year -- in addition to the hundreds of professionals trained annually to report abuse and neglect.
+KidSafe serves approximately 400 to 450 children and parents/caregivers per year -- in addition to the many Vermonters trained annually to report abuse and neglect.

 How does that number compare to the scope of the problem?

-In 2014, DCF accepted approximately 900 cases for intervention in Chittenden County.
-That represents 36 classrooms filled with 25 children and youth – each.
+In 2017, DCF accepted 929 cases for intervention in Chittenden County alone.
+That represents 38 classrooms filled with 24 children and youth – each.